cyber-valley/cvland/pages/intro to sustainability.md

 		- do fast and small things based on the most needed today
 		- act consistently: 2-4 hours a day
 		- mindset
-			- first year is hard
+			- first 3 years is cool and hard
-			- second is normal
-			- third year is cool
+			- years after cool and easy